$53child ? Prices above are for departures between 1 April 2016 - 31 March 2017

 Today you’re going to see some of the best sights that this beautiful harbour city has to offer.
 Your Driver Guide will provide expert commentary as you travel past famous suburbs, each with its own unique streetscape and intriguing history.

 On the lower North Shore is the picturesque Milsons Point.
-One of Sydney’s more affluent suburbs, the streets are lined with beautiful homes, churches and schools, many built in the late 1800s.
-With its incredible views of Sydney Harbour and the Opera House, and an abundance of leading restaurants, cafés and boutique shops, Milsons Point is a popular destination for locals and visitors.
+The streets are lined with beautiful homes, churches and schools, many built in the late 1800s.
+With its incredible views of Sydney Harbour and the Opera House, and an abundance of restaurants, cafés and boutique shops, Milsons Point is a popular destination for locals and visitors.

 North Head Lookout

-The heath-covered clifftops at North Head reveal unending Pacific Ocean views and a spectacular panorama of the harbour and Sydney skyline.
+The heath-covered clifftops at North Head reveal uninterrupted Pacific Ocean views and a spectacular panorama of the harbour and Sydney skyline.

 With its relaxed, outdoor lifestyle, Manly is a great place to take some time out to wander along the golden sandy beaches that stretch from Queenscliff up to the North Steyne Beach to Manly Beach.
 You might also like to treat yourself to morning tea in one of the many cafés (own expense).